Designations Congruent with Things: Chapter 12

 Hermann glares at him, trying to will the man into a sleep state even slightly less agonized.

 Hermann now has a borrowed knowledge of human sleep cycles because it’s a topic Newton had taken an interest in at some point.
-This exogenous information has a foreign and qualitative feel to it for something that’s based in a concept as quantitatively solid as voltage fluctuation.
-It isn’t nearly sufficient nor complete enough for Hermann to determine, even in an approximate way, what might be going on in his colleague’s head.
-He’s formulated two competing theories.
-Either Newton is having nightmares that are briefly waking him when he drops into REM sleep and resetting his sleep cycle, or the man isn’t even making it into REM, and what Hermann is witnessing has been a long progression of hypnic jerks as Newton's mind panics its way out of falling into anything but the most shallow of sleep states.
+This exogenous information has a foreign and qualitative feel to it for something supposedly grounded in the quantitative solidity of voltage fluctuation.
+It isn’t nearly sufficient nor complete enough for Hermann to determine, even in an approximate way, what might be occurring in his colleague’s head.
+He’s formulated two competing theories: either Newton is having nightmares that are waking him when he drops into REM sleep and resetting his sleep cycle, or the man isn’t making it to REM at all, and what Hermann’s witnessing is a long progression of hypnic jerks as Newton's mind panics its way out of falling into anything but the most shallow of sleep states.

 Either way, it isn’t ideal.

-Newton has, for as long as Hermann has known him, existed in a state of perpetual sleep deprivation courtesy of unremitting insomnia coupled with intent interest in his work.
+Newton has, for as long as Hermann’s known him, existed in a state of perpetual sleep deprivation courtesy of unremitting insomnia coupled with intent interest in his work.
 Newton is hardly singular in either of these respects; the pressure of global annihilation tends to unsettle even the most imperturbable individuals over time.
 Hermann can personally attest to that.
 The man is singular in that his capacity to intellectually function in the face of catastrophic insomnia is preserved well past the point he loses other crucial skills, such as impulse control, manual dexterity, and good judgment.
-This had become apparent to Hermann only a few months after their initial acquaintance, when the man had volunteered for six consecutive shifts of back-to-back cleanup and tissue retrieval following the Seattle kaiju attack, then returned to their shared lab, instigated a confrontation, the underpinnings of which Hermann still, to this day, even post-drifting, does not understand, but that had centered around some perceived slight to polymerases as a class of enzymes.
-It had been their first real altercation, meaning that Hermann had temporarily dropped his perpetual professional courtesy, and Newton had engaged in limited property destruction which had culminated in an entirely unnecessary table-upending, for which Newton apologized to him later by showing up unexpectedly at his door with one arm bandaged post-body art acquisition, holding vodka, licorice, and the compiled video footage of six recent kaiju attacks in the most bizarre attempt at intrapersonal conciliation that Hermann had ever witnessed in his life.
+This had become apparent to Hermann only a few months after their initial in-person acquaintance, when the man had instigated a confrontation, the underpinnings of which Hermann still, to this day, even post-drifting, does not understand, but that had centered around a perceived slight to polymerases as a class of enzymes.
+It’d been their first real altercation, meaning Hermann had temporarily dropped his perpetual professional courtesy and Newton had engaged in limited property destruction culminating in an entirely unnecessary table-upending, for which Newton later apologized by showing up unexpectedly at his door with one arm bandaged post-body art acquisition, holding vodka, licorice, and the compiled video footage of six recent kaiju attacks in the most bizarre attempt at intrapersonal conciliation Hermann had ever witnessed in his life.
 For one thing, vodka and licorice failed to compliment one another, in his opinion.
-For another, watching footage of urban destruction was not exactly Hermann’s preferred leisure activity, but he had invited Newton into his room anyway.
+For another, watching footage of urban destruction was not exactly Hermann’s preferred leisure activity, but he’d invited Newton into his room anyway.
 It had taken the man all of twenty-five minutes and half a shot of vodka to fall asleep on Hermann’s floor in irresponsibly total exhaustion.
 Hermann had found this an inconvenient, if extremely informative, half-week.

-He regrets not asking Dr. McClure about the half-life of the benzodiazepines that had turned up in Newton’s bloodwork.
-He should have the opportunity to do so shortly, however, as she had scheduled the pair of them for follow-up EEGs after forty-eight hours.
-Perhaps, at that time Hermann will be able to pay more attention to the state of their brain waves, and less attention to a terrifyingly semi-coherent colleague who—
+Hermann regrets not asking Dr. McClure about the half-life of the benzodiazepines that had turned up in Newton’s bloodwork.
+He should have the opportunity to do so shortly, however, as she’d scheduled the pair of them for follow-up EEGs after forty-eight hours.
+Perhaps, at that time, Hermann will be able to pay more attention to the state of their brain waves, and less attention to a terrifyingly semi-coherent colleague who—

 Newton twitches, his head snapping back, his spine arching, and Hermann sits, because he doesn’t care at all for the look of this particular twitch-variant, and he wants to ensure the man isn’t about to start seizing.
-But Newton just relaxes; he doesn’t begin seizing, doesn’t come awake, doesn’t move again, doesn’t make a sound, locked back solidly into whatever it is that his mind is torturing him with.
-It feels cruel not to wake him, not when Hermann is certain that his unconscious mind is creating an experience both immersive and intolerable, if his own nightmares can be used as any kind of metric.
+But Newton relaxes; he doesn’t begin seizing, doesn’t come awake, doesn’t move again, doesn’t make a sound, locked back solidly into whatever his mind is torturing him with.
+It feels cruel not to wake him, not when Hermann is certain his unconscious mind is creating an experience both immersive and intolerable, if his own nightmares are any kind of metric.

-Did you drift again? he thinks, not daring to ask it aloud even now, already suspecting that Newton must have done it, they must have asked it of him, and he must have given in, not knowing, not having any idea, what it would be like to drift when the breach was not just closed but annihilated.
+Did you drift again? he thinks, not daring to ask it aloud even now, already suspecting Newton must have done it, they must have asked it of him and he must have given in, not knowing, not having any idea, what it would be like to drift when the Breach was not just closed but annihilated.

 He sighs.